chriskgernon/chriskgernon/final_project/index.md

   * http://www.convertcsv.com/csv-to-geojson.htm

 # What I learned
 * Mapbox
 * Javascript
 	* How to visualize clusters
 	* How to make pop-ups
-	* geogjson files
+* Working with geogjson files
-	* HTML
+* Working with HTML
 * Analyzing large data
 # Methods

 My approach took two methods.
 The first method I did not thinking through the problem very logically.